Rich Dad Poor Dad Summary

 Sign up for my newsletter6 Lessons From Rich Dad

-One of the most important statements in the book pertained to this lesson, “You must know the difference between an asset and a liability, and buy assets.
-If you want to be rich, this is all you need to know.
+One of the most important statements in the book pertained to this lesson, “You must know the difference between an asset and a liability and buy assets.
+This is all you need to know if you want to be rich.
 It is rule number one.
 It is the only rule.”

-He states that the rich buy assets whereas the poor and middle class buy liabilities that they THINK are assets.
-This is why the rich have financial success and the poor continue to have money problems.
+He states that the rich buy assets, whereas the poor and middle class buy liabilities they THINK are assets.
+This is why the rich have financial success, and the poor continue to have money problems.

-I’ve been discussing this with my kids since they were old enough to know what money is.
-Whenever they ask to buy something I’ll ask them if it’s an asset or liability.
+I’ve been discussing this with my kids since they were old enough to understand money.
+Whenever they ask to buy something, I ask them if it’s an asset or liability.

-My oldest is getting ready to drive and I wanted him to think about purchasing a car.
+My oldest is getting ready to drive, and I wanted him to consider purchasing a car.
 Now, I understand that you NEED a car for transportation.

 The point I’m trying to make with them is that a car is a LIABILITY and too many people are broke and stay broke because they don’t understand the difference.

-We want to make sure we invest to grow our wealth.
-We can do this by investing in things that produce income, appreciate or do both.
+We want to invest to grow our wealth.
+We can do this by investing in things that produce income, appreciate, or do both.

-He’s big into real estate investing which both provides cash flow and appreciates the longer you hold it.
+He’s big into real estate investing, which provides cash flow and appreciates the longer you hold it.

 He writes, “Money often makes obvious our tragic human flaws, putting a spotlight on what we don’t know.
 That is why, all too often, a person who comes into a sudden windfall of cash — let’s say an inheritance, a pay raise, or lottery winnings — soon returns to the same financial mess, if not worse, than the mess they were in before.”

-Most reading this have a high-income paying job which means two things:
+Most reading this have a high-income job which means two things:

 - We must work to get paid